Inequity Aversion Pricing over Social Networks: Approximation Algorithms and Hardness Results: Hardness for Single Value Revenue Functions

 For the opposite direction we begin with a couple of observations.
 Assume that there is a price vector $\mathbf p_*$ that gives revenue at least $R_q$.
 We claim that $ \mathbf p_*$ can have only a few discontinuities.

-\begin{claim} There is no feasible price vector $\mathbf p$ with $R(\mathbf p)\geqslant R_q$ and more than $q$ discontinuities. \end{claim} \begin{proof}[Proof of Claim \ref{claim:np-1}] Let $\mathbf p$ be a feasible price vector with at least $q+1$ discontinuities.
+\begin{myclaim} There is no feasible price vector $\mathbf p$ with $R(\mathbf p)\geqslant R_q$ and more than $q$ discontinuities. \end{myclaim} \begin{proofof}{Proof of Claim \ref{claim:np-1}} Let $\mathbf p$ be a feasible price vector with at least $q+1$ discontinuities.
 Notice that any vertex without a discontinuity produces revenue at most $n^3 + n^2$ and, in particular, any vertex $u_{v_i}$ in a $v_i$-bundle with $v_i\in S$ produces revenue at most $n^3+\frac{i-1}{2}n^2$.
 The maximum possible revenue for $\mathbf p$ is